ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 transmitted in the transport protocol payload, or be transformable to an array of octets by a sender-side framer (see {{send-framing}}).

+If Send is called on a Connection which has not yet been established, an Initiate action will be implicitly performed simultaneously with the Send.
+Used together with the Idempotent property (see {{send-idempotent}}), this can be used to send data during establishment for 0-RTT session resumption on Protocol Stacks that support it.

 Like all Actions in this interface, the Send action is asynchronous.
 However, a Send call may block until there is sufficient buffer space in the implementation and/or the underlying Protocol Stack to handle the Content, in